Special Educational Needs & Disabilities

 • His/her progress is reviewed formally every term and an assessment based on your child’s progress against the National Curriculum is reported.

-• At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and are the results that are published nationally.
+• At the end of Year 6 all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do, and these are the results that are published nationally.

 • The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education invited to attend, therefore striving to ensure they are making progress towards their identified outcomes.